 If you’re taking the plunge on your first solo trip and you think you should be rewarded with some sweet sun rays, you can’t go past a holiday in Croatia.
 It’s a popular destination for solo female travellers over 50, however, it offers a range of accommodation options to suit every individual.
 If you’re on a budget or you’re keen on meeting fellow solo travellers, Croatia has a wide range of high-quality hostels.
 If you prefer a bit more privacy and comfort, there is a range of luxury waterfront hotels, family-run guesthouses or unique airbnbs to choose from.

 To fit more into your solo Croatia trip, consider a tour with Newmarket Holidays.
-The Dubrovnik, Montenegro & the Dalmatian Coast for Solo Travellers will get you over to the reaches of the Makarska Riviera, the walled city of Dubrovnik, and the island-city of Trogir.
+Explore Croatia's Dalmatian Coast with a local expert, discovering ancient towns and hidden gems from Split to Trogir.
+Immerse yourself in the nation's history and culture, including Korčula Island and optional trips to Dubrovnik and Hvar.
 Other highlights include a trip to Montenegro, one of Europe's most unspoilt countries, and Croatia’s Krka National Park.